 - 1. Tracy A. Glauser et al. Ethosuximide, Valproic Acid, and Lamotrigine in Childhood Absence Epilepsy.
 N Engl J Med 2010; 362:790-799

 - Rash is the most serious side effect to monitor.
 Steven Johnson Syndrome has a higher risk of occurring in children than adults on lamotrigine.
 Co-treatment with sodium valproate is a significant risk factor (see section: lamotrigine and valproate combination).
 Previous skin reaction to another anticonvulsant also increases the risk.
 Starting at low dose and increasing very slowly decreases risk.
 Development of rash while on lamotrigine warrants urgent medical review.
 Red flags are new onset conjunctivitis, mucosal peeling, and systemic signs.

 - It is thought to be safer in pregnancy compared to sodium valproate; however there is still risk of teratogenicity.
-Pregnancy must be carefully monitored by a neurologist as drug levels change (see section: Pregnancy and AEDs).
+Pregnancy must be carefully monitored by a neurologist as drug levels change (see section: AED Prescribing - Pregnancy).

 - Patients often feel better on lamotrigine as it is a mood stabiliser.

 - Insomnia may occur and it is sometimes helpful to give the dosage early in the day.

 - Uncommon side effects include liver and haematological abnormalities.

 For a complete list of adverse effects, appropriate formularies should be consulted.